zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - the doc and implementation should clarify exception handling, and possible overrides.
 - add ability to catch and process any user error.
+- json mode: generate json in more cases?

 ### Software Engineering